lamide-akanni/E-COMMERCE-MEDALLION-DATA-WAREHOUSE-ARCHITECTURE-AND-ANALYTICS-/README.md

 means the month the order was placed.
 The other two are inactive.

 **`fact_fx_rates` → `dim_currency`, twice.** `base_currency_key` and `target_currency_key`.
 Target
-is active — "what was the GBP→USD rate" is the question people ask.
+is active - "what was the GBP→USD rate" is the question people ask.

 ### Relationship rules

 Fourteen relationships.
-All cardinality is one-to-many except the security bridge.
+All cardinalities are one-to-many except for the security bridge.
 All cross-filter directions are Single, dimension → fact.
-Bidirectional filtering is avoided entirely: with four facts sharing dimensions it creates ambiguous filter paths that either block relationship creation or, worse, silently return wrong numbers.
+Bidirectional filtering is avoided entirely: with four facts sharing dimensions, it creates ambiguous filter paths that either block relationship creation or, worse, silently return wrong numbers.

 The one many-to-many is `dim_security` → `dim_customers` on `country`, which is the standard shape